ahupowerdns/cpp-in-any-language/README.md

 Javascript is fun to display the output of your C++ code, for example.

-My friend Zwane Mwaikambo noted that, unlike in other languages he has experiences in, he'd never felt comfortable enough in Javascript do write something worth storing, worth reusing, and I recognize that feeling.
+My friend Zwane Mwaikambo noted that, unlike in other languages he has experience with, he'd never felt comfortable enough in Javascript do write something worth storing, worth reusing, and I recognize that feeling.

 In these various examples, I'm developing my "javascript"-style, which might help